Buxton, Twins hand Bieber 1st loss, beat Indians 3-1

+MINNEAPOLIS (AP) — The best pitcher in baseball this season by so many measures, Cleveland’s Shane Bieber has made so few mistakes.

+Byron Buxton prepared himself for the rare occasion and sent a misplaced slider into the empty seats on the first pitch he saw.

-MINNEAPOLIS (AP) — Byron Buxton hit a two-run homer and Kenta Maeda pitched seven shutout innings for Minnesota, as the Twins handed Shane Bieber his first loss of the season on Friday night with a 3-1 victory over the Cleveland Indians.
+Buxton hit a two-run homer and Kenta Maeda pitched seven shutout innings for Minnesota, as the Twins handed Bieber his first loss of the season on Friday with a 3-1 victory over the Indians.

+“He’s tough.
+We got him tonight because we stayed focused,” said Buxton, who followed Jake Cave’s double in the second with his seventh home run of the season.
+“That’s what it takes to go out there and beat one of the best pitchers in the league.”

 Bieber (7-1) yielded five hits and two walks with eight strikeouts in seven innings, matching a season-most three runs allowed on the homers by Buxton and rookie Ryan Jeffers.
 This was the first time the right-hander was taken deep in six starts.

+The hitting is another story for the Indians.
+They’ve scored three runs in the last 33 innings, continuing a downward trend that began last season.
+Francisco Lindor batted leadoff for the first time this year, but the Indians didn’t get a runner to second base until the ninth.
+Lindor led off the sixth with a single and was promptly picked off first base.

-Bieber, whose baseball-best ERA rose from 1.32 to a mere 1.53, became the fastest starting pitcher since 1900 to reach 100 strikeouts in a season.
-He hit the milestone in 62 1/3 innings, two fewer outs than Washington’s Max Scherzer needed in 2018.
+“I know what we can do as a team offensively.
+I’ve been on the wrong end of it many times,” said Bieber, whose baseball-best ERA rose from 1.32 to a mere 1.53.

+Bieber still became the fastest starting pitcher since 1900 to reach 100 strikeouts in a season, hitting the milestone in 62 1/3 innings, two fewer outs than Washington’s Max Scherzer in 2018.

-Sergio Romo pitched a perfect eighth for the Twins, adding some spice to the night when he finished the inning with a flyout by Francisco Lindor.
-The flamboyant Romo was jawing at Lindor as he jogged past along the first-base line, before Lindor charged at him and Romo kept on shouting.
-Both benches and bullpens emptied, but each team was able to diffuse the tension without incident.
+“He’s not going to leave a ton of pitches right in the middle of the strike zone,” Jeffers said.
+“So you’ve got to attack from pitch one, and I think we did a really good job of that.”

-Taylor Rogers gave up a homer to José Ramírez in the ninth, then got his ninth save.
+Taylor Rogers gave up a homer to José Ramírez in the ninth, then finished his ninth save.
 The Twins (28-18) improved to 8-2 in September and 19-5 at their empty home ballpark.

 Minnesota stayed one game behind Chicago (28-16) in the American League Central race, pushing Cleveland (26-19) to 2 1/2 games back.

 For the second time this week, the Twins played through raw, damp conditions, this time after a 42-minute rain delay.
-Maeda (5-1) was more than up to the task, managing to beat the best pitcher in baseball by allowing just four hits and two walks with seven strikeouts.
+Maeda (5-1) was more than up to the task, allowing just four hits and two walks with seven strikeouts.
+Maeda, in his first season with Minnesota, has been no slouch, lowering his ERA to 2.43.
+His walks-and-hits-per-inning rate is the best in baseball.

+“I’m trying to fulfill the expectations that the team has for me,” Maeda said through an interpreter.
+“I think I’ve been doing that pretty well.”

 TRAINER’S ROOM

 Indians: Ramírez was back in the lineup at 3B, after missing two of the prior three games with a sore thumb.
-Manager Terry Francona missed his 31st game because of a stomach problem that required surgery and hospitalization, with bench coach Sandy Alomar Jr. filling in.
+Manager Terry Francona missed his 31st game because of a stomach problem that required surgery and hospitalization, with Alomar Jr. filling in.
 Francona was in Minnesota on the team’s first road trip on Aug.
 2 when the illness forced him out of the dugout.

 Twins: 2B Luis Arraez was placed on the injured list with tendinitis in his left knee that has bothered him for most of the season.
 He’s 6 for 13 with four runs, three RBIs and two doubles this month.
 Marwin González again took his place in the field.